vlgiitr/academic-kickstart/content/project/GenZoo.md

 #   Otherwise, set `slides = ""`.
 ---

 GenZoo is a repository that provides implementations of generative models in various frameworks, namely Tensorflow and Pytorch.
+This was a project taken up by VLG-IITR for the summers of 2019, done with the collaborative efforts of various students.